lh3/lh3.github.com/_posts/2021-07-04-designing-command-line-interfaces.md

 * I try to avoid long options for basic settings because long options are harder to remember and take longer to type.
-At least for basic use cases, I expect a user to type a command line most of time, not to copy-paste an excessively long command line in his/her note book.
+At least for basic use cases, I expect a user to type a command line, not to copy-paste an excessively long command line in his/her note book.
 Human-first.

 * Accept the standard input (aka stdin) as much as possible.
 This will help to connect different tools together.
 Note that certain applications may save a lot